hwstar/BOMtools/README.md

 which can then reference a title/description and optionally single or multiple manufacturers and manufacturer's part numbers.

-The project consists of a BOM manager script (bommgr.py) written in Python 3, a BOM costing script written in Python 3, and separate merger scripts for
+The project consists of a BOM manager CLI script (bommgr.py) and a Part Manager GUI (tkinter/ttk) script both of which are written in Python 3, a BOM costing script written in Python 3, and separate merger scripts for